 The Group implements a policy of monitoring and limiting amounts capitalised under intangible assets, with specific regard to development costs, and carries out ongoing monitoring of performance under scheduled plans, taking any necessary corrective action in the event of unfavourable trends.
-These updates affect the expected cash flows used for impairment tests when assessing the fairness of the values recorded in the financial statements.
+These updates are reflected in impairment tests.

-The Group’s debt shows high level and could have an impact on the Group’s operational and financial strategies
+The Group’s debt could have an impact on its strategies

 The debt level, beside impacting the profitability as an effect of the related borrowing costs, could affect the Group’s strategy, limiting its operational flexibility.
 Potential future liquidity crises could also restrict the Group’s ability to repay its debts.

-Leonardo pursues an ongoing strategy of limiting its debt by paying steady attention to cash generation, which is used, market conditions permitting, to partially reduce the existing debt.
-As a matter of fact, the financial measures adopted during the years on the bond and bank market have ensured sources of liquidity that meet the Group’s short- and medium/long-term financial requirements.
+In assuring a solid and balanced structure between sources of funds and investments, Leonardo pursues an ongoing strategy of limiting its debt by paying steady attention to cash generation, which is used, market conditions permitting, to partially reduce the existing debt.

 The Group’s credit rating is also linked to the opinions of the credit rating agencies

-All Group bond issues are given a medium-term financial credit rating by the international agencies Moody’s Investors Service (Moody’s), Standard and Poor’s and Fitch.
+All Group bond issues are given a medium-term financial credit rating by the international agencies Moody’s Investors Service, Standard and Poor’s and Fitch Ratings.
 A possible downgrade in the Group’s credit rating could severely limit its access to funding sources, as well as increase its borrowing costs for existing and future loans, which would have a negative impact on the business prospects, performance and financial results.

-The Group is actively engaged in reducing its debt as required by the Industrial Plan.
-The Group’s financial policies and careful selection of investments and contracts involve being constantly alert to maintaining a balanced financial structure.
+The Group is actively engaged in reducing its debt as confirmed by the Industrial Plan.
+The Group’s financial policies and selection of investments and contracts involve being constantly alert to maintaining a balanced financial structure.

 In seeking out strategies to pursue, the Group always takes into account the potential impact such could have in the indicators used by the credit rating agencies.